FreshRSS/FreshRSS/cli/README.md

 # Check out a specific version of FreshRSS
 # See release names on https://github.com/FreshRSS/FreshRSS/releases
 # You will then need to manually change version
-# or checkout master or dev to get new versions
+# or checkout master or dev branch to get new versions
 cd /usr/share/FreshRSS
 sudo git checkout 1.7.0